Select therapeutic use:

 Concomitant aliskiren in patients with diabetes.

 Fetal toxicity may develop; discontinue if pregnancy is detected.
-Correct hypovolemia before starting therapy or monitor closely.
-CHF.
+Salt/volume depletion; correct before starting therapy or monitor closely.
+Severe CHF.
 Severe aortic stenosis.
 Biliary obstruction.
 Hepatic or severe renal dysfunction.
 Renal artery stenosis.
 Severe obstructive coronary disease.
+Monitor BP, electrolytes and renal function.
 Neonates.
 Pregnancy (Cat.D); avoid.
 Nursing mothers: not recommended.

 See Contraindications.
 Concomitant ramipril: not recommended.
 Dual inhibition of the renin-angiotensin system with ARBs, ACEIs, or aliskiren may increase risk of hypotension, hyperkalemia, renal function changes; monitor closely.
-Concomitant aliskiren in renal impairment (CrCl <60mL/min): not recommended.
+Avoid concomitant aliskiren in renal impairment (CrCl <60mL/min).
 May be antagonized by, and renal toxicity potentiated by NSAIDs (including COX-2 inhibitors): monitor renal function in elderly and/or volume-depleted.
 Hyperkalemia with K+ supplements, K+ sparing diuretics, K+ containing salt supplements.
-May potentiate digoxin, lithium.
+May potentiate digoxin, lithium, immunosuppressants (eg, cyclosporine, tacrolimus); monitor levels.
 Concomitant simvastatin: max simvastatin dose 20mg/day.

 Peripheral edema, dizziness, orthostatic hypotension, back pain.